rbisdorff/Digraph3/docSphinx/tutorial.rst

         'a8'  |  -1   -1   -1   -1   -1   +1   -1    -   +1
         'a9'  |   0   +1   -1   -1   -1   -1   -1   -1    -

-Unfortunately, such  crisp median-cut *Condorcet* digraphs, associated with a given outranking digraph, present only exceptionally a linear ordering.
-Usually, pairwise majority comparisons do not render even a complete or, at least, a transitive partial outranking relation.
-There may even frequently appear cyclic outranking situations (see the tutorial on :ref:`LinearVoting-tutorial-label`).
+Unfortunately, such crisp median-cut *Condorcet* digraphs, associated with a given strict outranking digraph, present only exceptionally a linear ordering.
+Usually, pairwise majority comparisons do not render even a complete or, at least, a transitive partial order.
+There may even frequently appear *cyclic* outranking situations (see the tutorial on :ref:`LinearVoting-tutorial-label`).

-To estimate how *difficult* this ranking problem here may be, we can have a look at the corresponding *strict* outranking digraph graphviz drawing.
+To estimate how *difficult* this ranking problem here may be, we can have a look at the corresponding strict outranking digraph *graphviz* drawing ([1]_).

 .. code-block:: pycon